-1.1\ The regatta will be governed by the rules as defined in The Racing Rules of Sailing.
+1.1 The regatta will be governed by the rules as defined in The Racing Rules of Sailing.

 Use the first sentence if appropriate.
 Insert the name.
 List by number and title the prescriptions that will not apply (see rule 88).
-Use the second sentence if it applies and if entries from other countries are expected, and state the relevant prescriptions in full.
+If Use the second sentence is used, if it applies and if entries from other countries are expected, and state the relevant prescriptions in full.

-1.2 [The following prescriptions of the \\\\\\\.] national authority will not apply: \\\\\.]
-[The prescriptions that may require advance preparation are stated in full below.]
+1.2 [The following prescriptions of the national authority will not apply: .]

+[and will be stated in full in the sailing instructions].
+[The prescriptions Of these, those that may require advance preparation are stated in full below.]